clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

     print(cle.info())

 To work on a specific device, you need to select it.
-By default, the last device found will be automatically selected for convenience at import time.
+By default, pyclesperanto automatically selects the last available device at import time.
-You can check which device you are currently working on with the `get_device()` function, and select another one using the `select_device()` function:
+You can check the current device with the `get_device()` function and switch devices using the `select_device()` function:

 .. code:: python